If you’ve done any kind of sports betting, you’ve probably heard the term vigorish thrown around. But, what is vigorish?

 Sportsbooks heavily promote parlays because their calculated vigorish favors the house much more.
 Besides, it’s hard enough to pick one outcome, much less three or more.
 You can calculate the parlay vig the same way as we demonstrated by adding the implied probabilities of each leg.

-So, what is vig in sports betting?
+So, what is vig in betting?
 It is how sportsbooks make a profit, and there’s no way around it.
 But you can narrow the sportsbook’s edge by keeping an eye on vigorish rates and looking for bargains on the sides you like.
 Use the formulas and tips we’ve set out and get more bang for your buck.

 Consider signing up at multiple sportsbooks so you can shop around for the best odds.